Philip II Augustus was the king of France from 1180 to 1123.

 During his lifetime, Philip was able to check not only the power of other kingdoms in Europe, but he also successfully defeated their military alliances.

 At home, Philip was able to contain the power of the nobility by promoting the rising bourgeoisie class.
 This ushered in a period of prosperity in France.

 Philip II Augustus ascended to the French throne at a time when the power of the French noblemen was already declining in the face of an increasingly powerful monarch.

 Early in his reign, Philip had to contend with the powerful Count of Flanders whom he successfully subdued in 1181.
 In 1184, he defeated attempts by another alliance of his vassals to diminish royal authority.

 Once he had effectively subdued the nobility at home, Philip turned to England.
-The consequently Anglo-French dispute over Normandy, Anjou and neighboring territories would become one of the most significant military disputes of Philip’s reign.
+Consequently, Anglo-French disputes over Normandy, Anjou, and neighboring territories would become one of the most significant military disputes of Philip’s reign.

-Philip II joined forces with rebel sons of King Henry of England, successfully exploiting the schism in the royal family to check English power on Continental Europe.
+Philip II joined forces with the rebel sons of King Henry of England, successfully exploiting the schism in the royal family to check English power in Continental Europe.
 He would later wage war against Richard the Lionheart, Henry’s son, from 1192 to 1199.

-One of the most significant military events of Philip’s reign was the War of Bouvines which took place in 1214.
-England had allied itself with the Holy Roman Empire and the Count of Flanders to check French ambition on Continental Europe.
+One of the most significant military events of Philip’s reign was the Battle of Bouvines which took place in 1214.
+England had allied itself with the Holy Roman Empire and the Count of Flanders to check French ambition in Continental Europe.

 The battle between the alliance and French troops under Philip II took place near River Lys.
 After fierce fighting, Philip was able to defeat the alliance and capture the Count of Flanders.